 It is important that you sign on-line to make your arrival at Durham University as easy as possible.
-Please note the standard let provides accommodation outside of term time but does not include residence during the Christmas closedown period, full details can be found on the College website.
+Please note the standard let also provides accommodation only outside of term time.

 Room Sharing Before Christmas

-The number of Freshers stating a preference to share a room before Christmas often far exceeds the number of shared rooms available.
+The number of Freshers stating a preference to share occupancy of a room before Christmas often far exceeds the number of shared rooms available.

-Freshers who will be sharing a room in the 1st term will be sent an email from Mrs Anne Allen, the Admissions Secretary by 24 September 2013.
-The email will include contact details of the person with whom they will be sharing a room.
-You will not receive an email if you have been allocated a single room for the 1st term.
-All students will be given their room number on arrival when they collect their room key from the Porters Lodge.
+Freshers who will be sharing occupancy of a room in the 1st term will be sent an email from Mrs Anne Allen, the Admissions Secretary by 22 September 2017.
+The email may also include contact details of the person with whom they will be sharing occupancy of a room.
+You will not receive an email if you have been allocated occupancy of a single room for the 1st term.
+All students will be given a room number on arrival when they collect a room key from the Porters Lodge.

 Information on paying your tuition fees is included in your Welcome Pack.
 Please make sure you open a bank account at least 3 weeks before arriving at University to avoid any delays with Student Finance, Direct Debits etc.